compound-finance/comet/docs/README.md

 ### Get Protocol Configuration

-This function returns the configuration struct stored for a specific instance of Comet in the *Configurator* contract.
+This function returns the configuration struct stored for a specific instance of Comet in the configurator contract.

 #### Configurator